Hydrocodone / ibuprofen Side Effects

 Applies to hydrocodone / ibuprofen: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrocodone / ibuprofen:Less common or rare
+You should check with your doctor immediately if any of these side effects occur when taking hydrocodone / ibuprofen:Less common or rare

 - Bloody stools